Vintage Cartoon characters have been a part of our lives for many decades. Here’s a list of the Top 9 according to a poll we did on our Facebook page

 He helped the family by scaring off a greedy landlord.

 This was the film that kicked off Casper’s long and illustrious career.
 Following his initial film shorts, in 1950 Paramount Studios debuted the Casper The Friendly Ghost Cartoon Series.
-Every kid loved to dream about the little ghost, and this marked instant popularity for it.

 To date, everyone’s favorite ghost has had his own cartoon slot, has appeared in over 40 different comic book series, 5 television shows as well as numerous films.